ian-small/Chloe.jl/README.md

 julia --project=. chloe.jl annotate testfa/*.fa
 ```

-Will create `.sff` files in the testfa directory.
+Will create `.sff` files in the current directory.

 This annotator is available online at: [https://chloe.plantenergy.edu.au](https://chloe.plantenergy.edu.au)

 ## Installing dependencies

 There is a `Project.toml` file that contains all the project
 dependencies.
+So you can (as of julia 1.6) use `julia --project=.`
+Then type `]instantiate` at the julia prompt to install all the required
+libraries.
+(See [Activating project environment
+in Julia REPL automatically](https://bkamins.github.io/julialang/2020/05/10/julia-project-environments.html) if you want this to happen automatically.)

-To actually add these dependencies type
+To actually add these dependencies to the *global* environment type
 `julia bin/deps.jl`.

 *or* run